ray155093/azure-docs.zh-tw/articles/virtual-machines/virtual-machines-windows-hybrid-use-benefit-licensing.md

 <properties
-   pageTitle="適用於 Windows Server 的 Azure Hybrid Use Benefit | Microsoft Azure" description="了解如何發揮「Windows Server 軟體保證」的最大效益來將內部部署授權帶到 Azure" services="virtual-machines-windows"
+   pageTitle="Azure Hybrid Use Benefit for Window Server | Microsoft Azure" description="Learn how to maximize your Windows Server Software Assurance benefits to bring on-premises licenses to Azure" services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"
-   documentationCenter=""
-   authors="iainfoulds"